Find YOUR Local Branch

+It is necessary to look for signs of termites in your home.
 If you know drywood termites are in the neighborhood it’s a good idea to make regular checks around your house or apartment to catch them as early as possible and prevent termite damage to your home.

 Here are 7 signs of termites that you might have these unwanted guests living in your home:

 Not yours, but the termite soldiers!
 You may be wondering what termites sound like?

 One sign of termites is quiet clicking sounds coming from the walls.
 Soldier termites bang their heads against the wood or shake their bodies when the colony is disturbed to signal danger to the other termites.

 The worker termites, which are the ones who love eating your woodwork, are noisy eaters.
 If you put your ear close to any wood infested by termites you can hear them munching away.
 This noisy eating habit was even mentioned by the Roman writer Pliny the Elder 2,000 years ago!

 A little known fact is that termites love rock music!
 A recent study carried out regarding the eating habits of termites found that these wood-addicted insects work faster when they hear rock music.
 When a selection of termites were subjected to a rock track they ate wood two times faster!

 Termites are sensitive little creatures.
 They can detect vibrations and noises using several organs which are found at the base of their antennae and on the tibia (one of the segments of the leg).

 Scientists at Australia’s CSIRO even think that termites can tell the size of a piece of wood by using vibrations to measure it from the inside — something even humans can’t do yet!
 There is still a lot to be discovered about these little pests.